db-Endava/HackPack/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-Thanks to all contributors who have helped in building and maintaining the HackPack project.
+Thanks to all contributors who have helped in building and maintaining the HackPack project, The Endava Physical Computing.